 Phone: (708) 338-1724

 The mission of Housing Forward is to transition people from housing crisis to housing stability.
 Since 2009, AmeriCorps members have played an integral role in transitioning hundreds of persons from economic and housing crisis to stability and self-sufficiency.
 In the coming year, AmeriCorps members will directly 1.) reduce homelessness by improving access to services, employment counseling and housing opportunities in west Cook County, and 2.) improve linkage to nutritious food.
-Members will accomplish this by serving at Housing Forward, and on-site with three partner agencies (BEDS Plus Care, Oak Park River Forest Food Pantry, West Cook YMCA).
+Members will accomplish this by serving at Housing Forward, and on-site with two partner agencies (BEDS Plus Care and Oak Park River Forest Food Pantry).
 At the end of the grant period, it is anticipated that members will directly contribute to a measurable reduction in homelessness, hunger and poverty in the communities served.

 Illinois Bar Foundation